ministryofjustice/hmpps-helm-charts/charts/generic-service/README.md

 ```
 in your `values-prod.yaml`
 will create two scheduled jobs:
-- backup: which runs weekly in production only and backs up production at the same time as Nomis, currently 04:30 on Sundays;
+- backup (if an s3 bucket is provided, see below): which runs weekly in production only and backs up production at the same time as Nomis, currently 04:30 on Sundays;
 - restore: which runs every 1/2 hour during the day by default in production only.
 This checks to see if there is a newer version of
 the NOMIS preprod database since the last database restore and if so then does another restore using the backup above.